-Portable bed rails aren't safe: Groups ask FTC to ban false advertisingNovember 19th, 2012 in Health /
+Portable bed rails aren't safe: Groups ask FTC to ban false advertisingNovember 19, 2012 in Medicine & Health / Health

 Portable bed rails marketed to "make any bed safer" actually increase the risk of injury and death, according to an article in the November 15 issue of Biomedical Safety & Standards (BS&S).